nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-workflow-tasks.md

     --}}
     ![voc-created-studio.png](nx_asset://a60d0e4e-58d7-44ed-8101-2cf5ca40b4df ?w=450,border=true)
 3. Save your modifications.
+4. Go back to the schema of your document type and link the created vocabulary to it (field type: directory > **Edit** button > **Select a vocabulary** button).
+5. Save your modifications.

 ## Create a Task layout
 We can now configure our layout on Studio Designer.

 1. In **UI**, go to the  **Layouts** > **Workflows** menu and click on _Contract Validation task_ and then on **CONFIGURE**.
   The workflow layout works as the document type layout, you can browse the element catalog and switch editors between code and visual.
-1. You can start by reorder the properties on the visual editor to end up with something like this:
+1. You can start by reordering the properties on the visual editor to end up with something like this:
   {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/HOWTO: Customize Workflow Tasks/workflow-process-VD.png
     name: workflow-process-VD.png